makersacademy/takeaway-challenge/README.md

 ## SECOND USER STORY
 - A new Order class is created to allow selection of items from the menu list
 - new spec file for order and Order class
+- for each order, the menu will be required for selection of items